 Turn Off Your Location and Automatic Uploads

 When you take that sexy pic and your location services are on, the photos are encrypted with your location information - so any naughty photos can be traced back to your IP address (which is like the fingerprint of your phone).
 If you have an iPhone or an Android, whenever you take a picture your phone will automatically upload that photo to your cloud.
 This means that if any of your accounts linked to your cloud get hacked, someone has access to all of your photos - including your nudes.
 To solve this, you can only upload selected photos to the cloud or better yet, don’t use the cloud at all and instead invest in an external hard-drive, on which you can store everything without fear of being hacked since they’re not connected to the internet.

-LastPass or OnePassword help you to manage complex passwords for everything you use - rather than having the same password for all of your accounts.
-This makes it much harder to hack you - you would be surprised just how many people have the same password for their facebook as they do for their bank.
+LastPass or 1Password can help you to manage complex passwords for everything you use - instead of having the same password for all of your accounts.
+This makes it much harder to hack you - you’d be surprised just how many people have the same password for their Facebook as they do for their bank.

 Incognito mode is only more private because it doesn’t visually save your history when you browse - but this doesn’t mean that Google or other search engines don’t store information about what you search.
 Try using the app Tor for totally encrypted, private use.
 Photo Vault will let you store your nudes in the app and removes them automatically from your photos feed on your phone, or you can set your sexy pics to private if you have an iPhone so you can scroll in front of others without fear of your nudes popping up unexpectedly.

 If your nudes are shared without your permission or end up online visit Cyber Civil Rights Initiative for more information on how to take action.
 You can find attorneys to contact, how to remove sensitive images and information posted without your permission, and other victim resources.